JoshuaWise/jellypromise/README.md

 ### .forEach(*callback*, [*thisArg*]) -> *promise*

-In the same spirit as `.map`, but instead of transforming each value in the iterable, the resulting array will always contain the same values as the original iterable.
+Similar to the `.map` method, but instead of transforming each value in the iterable, the resulting array will always contain the same values as the original iterable.
 You can still delay the returned promise's fulfillment by returning unsettled promises from the `callback` function.
 This method is primarily used for side effects.

 `callback` has the following signature: `function callback(value, index, length)`